 By getting a total understanding of each technology and how they work (or don't work) within and alongside those from other departments, you’ll be better equipped to launch a strong digital transformation strategy.

 First off, you can better identify key weaknesses in each department’s current processes so you can strengthen them.
-You'll also understand where a there is a lack of cohesion between departments which can lead to confusion and an unnecessarily inefficient process.
+You'll also understand where there is a lack of cohesion between departments.
+You can also better see where there is confusion and an unnecessarily inefficient process.
 Lastly, you'll uncover any apprehensions or potential roadblocks before initiating the tech refresh process.

 Close the Communications Gap